 Theme 'Natures Dance'; 'Bee Nice' 20-minute acrylic painting on canvas by Minaz Jantz at the Old School. (photo by Tobbi Dyer) |

-It's a good time for the audience to be entertained, watching the frenzy and flurry of paintbrushes, slapping paint on the canvas for 20-minute sessions.
-After 20 minutes of painting, there is a vote from the audience to list their favorites with each session eliminating two artists until the last 2 artists are competing for the win!
-I was voted OUT in the first round which was OK by me as I got to have fun watching the rest of the artists in the competition and had time to connect with a few people in the audience!
-What a fun day for all and will certainly sign up for next year's 2017 Battle of the Brushes!
+It's a good time for the audience to be entertained, watching the frenzy and flurry of paintbrushes as they slap paint on the canvas for 20-minute sessions.
+After 20 minutes of painting, the audience votes to list their favorites, with each session eliminating two artists until the last two artists compete for the win.
+I was voted OUT in the first round, which was OK by me, as I got to have fun watching the rest of the artists in the competition and had time to connect with a few people in the audience!
+What a fun day for all, and I will certainly sign up for next year's 2017 Battle of the Brushes!

 Dog Day Afternoon, (soft pastel)

 My favorite local paper, the Eastern Shore Cooperator, had an interview by Richard Bell with a local artist from the OLD SCHOOL Gallery in Musquodoboit Harbour.
-I contacted the artist Karen Schlick as mentioned in the article and was pleasantly surprised how much she had to offer with various programs at the Old School facilities such as the fine art gallery, live music performances, author reading, art classes, etc... all put together by mostly volunteers for The Old School Community facilities.
+I contacted the artist Karen Schlick as mentioned in the article.
+I was pleasantly surprised by the variety of programs offered at the Old School facilities, including the fine art gallery, live music performances, author readings, and art classes, all of which were put together by mostly volunteers for the Old School Community facilities.

-MOM was a huge advocate of volunteering for many community organizations and events such as making XMAS FLOATS where the family helped make BOXES of kleenex flowers and then there were the fun community event fundraisers dance and banquets with 'OHH' count the buckets of coleslaw prepared from her BRAUN chopper!
+MOM was a huge advocate of volunteering for many community organizations and events, such as making XMAS FLOATS, where the family helped make BOXES of Kleenex flowers.
+Then there were the fun community event fundraisers, dances, and banquets with 'OHH' count the buckets of coleslaw prepared from her BRAUN chopper!
 Mom also served on the board of art councils for years to promote the arts.
-Her solution for self-healing of loneliness, depression, and boredom is to find somewhere your talents could be useful to empower others and to feed the soul by doing SOMETHING to improve our communities.
+Her solution for self-healing loneliness, depression, and boredom is to find a place where her talents can help empower others and nourish the soul by doing something to improve her community.
 I grew up a volunteer for various organizations such as the arts, animal welfare, children's programs, community garbage picking, etc.

 ![]() |

 The Old School art group has such an impressive range of talent & painting styles to suit many tastes in art and craft.
-The volunteers do a great job with the art & craft displays, which shows well in the ambient lite old school room which is a charming place to showcase art for the community & tourists to view and buy local art & crafts.
+The volunteers do a great job with the art & craft displays, which show well in the ambient light old school room, which is a charming place to showcase art for the community & tourists to view and buy local art & crafts.

-What I liked is THE OLD SCHOOL gallery changes the art throughout the season so it encourages us, artists, to keep bringing in fresh art which is more enticing for the local people to regularly drop by to engage in the latest art display.
+What I liked is that THE OLD SCHOOL gallery changes the art throughout the season, so it encourages us, artists, to keep bringing in fresh art, which is more enticing for the local people to regularly drop by to engage in the latest art display.

 ![]() |

 Another event came up for me to volunteer at THE OLD SCHOOL this summer season...
-I signed up for the Petals & Paint event where artists join with local gardeners who feature their gardens' GREAT petals, all set up in artsy arrangements for the competition.
-I truly do not know how they can judge flowers as I see they are all winners!
+I signed up for the Petals & Paint event, where artists join with local gardeners who feature their gardens' GREAT petals, all set up in artsy arrangements for the competition.
+I do not know how they can judge flowers, as they are all winners!

 ![]() |